NLnetLabs/rpki-doc/source/routinator/monitoring.rst

 to allow integration into monitoring systems, such as `Prometheus <https://prometheus.io/>`_.
 For this reason, the service does not support HTTPS and should only be used within the local network.

-Monitoring a Routinator instance can be done using the ``listen-http`` configuration option or command line parameter.
+Monitoring can enabled using the ``listen-http`` configuration option or command line parameter.
 For Prometheus, `port 9556 <https://github.com/prometheus/prometheus/wiki/Default-port-allocations>`_ is allocated for this use.
 A Routinator instance with monitoring on this port can be launched using the following command:

 .. code-block:: bash